Keyang/keyangblog/source/_posts/Quick-Note-for-Unit-Tests-in-Angularjs.md

 title: Quick Note for Unit Tests in Angularjs
 date: 2016-03-28 15:05:54
 tags:
+  - angularjs
+  - test
+categories:
+  - tech
 ---
+Testing with web app is always fun.
+Angularjs makes it even better.
+This quick note bootstrap any angular.js projects embracing with unit tests.

 # Tools
 Unit testing in Angularjs is using (by default) Jasmine and Karma.